Ignite your artistic passion!

 I love teaching people of various abilities and backgrounds who are committed to improving.
 I try to incorporate all types of activities in my classes, because my main objective is for students to be engaged and motivated, therefore I use a lot of pair-group activities and discussions.
 I also like telling anecdotes from past cases and I find learners are fascinated, a bit like hearing a story-teller!

 Many excellent teachers have inspired me in the past, whom I have taken as role models for my own teaching.
-I also take a lot of cues from great spiritual leaders, for example; Pope Francis or the Dalai Lama; and philosophies, because in order to teach, you need to reach the student at a deeper level than just on an intellectual basis.
+I also take a lot of cues from great spiritual leaders, for example; the late Pope Francis or the Dalai Lama; and philosophies, because in order to teach, you need to reach the student at a deeper level than just on an intellectual basis.
 Students come to courses with a background, problems, challenges, limitations, and if I am unable to tackle those, then I might not help them achieve.
 Apart from that, the feedback and requests from students are the main factor that spurs me to change things and evolve.